DanielKharitonov/GBI_Git_Instruction/instruction_git.md

 *It is file versions storage (file changes).*

 Enter comand to create new repository  into the present folder:

     git init

+Enter comand to check status repository:

+    git status